 Get behind the scenes of Pelion’s recent re-accreditation to ISO 27001 & SOC 2 Type 2 and our approach to risk management from Krishna Gorjilla, Pelion’s Head of Compliance and Risk.

 Q: Introduce yourself and your role within Pelion?

 My name is Krishna Gorjilla.
-I work for Pelion as the Head of the Compliance and Risk, mostly focused on driving the cyber security framework and implementation of compliance programmes.
+I work for Pelion as the Head of the Compliance and Risk, mostly focused on driving the cyber security framework and implementation of compliance programmes like ISO and SOC 2.
 In addition to this, my team is also responsible for driving business continuity and the internal audit function for the organisation.